mnooshzadi/memfof/README.md

 ## 🏋️ Training

-Our training setup is configured for **4 nodes with 8 GPUs each**, using a fixed effective batch size.
+Our training setup is configured to use a fixed effective batch size with **4 nodes 8 GPUs each**.
-If you run the script on fewer resources, the per-device batch size may become too large and lead to **out-of-memory (OOM)** errors.

-In such cases, you’ll need to manually lower the `effective_batch_size` in the config — **note that this will affect the final results**, as training dynamics and convergence may change.
+You can train the model with fewer resources (no need to alter the configs), but if you encounter **out-of-memory (OOM)** errors, try increasing the `accumulate_grad_batches` parameter in the configs.
+For example, set it to 4 when training on a single node with 8 GPUs.

 Our training script is optimized for use with the slurm workload manager.
 A typical submission script looks like this: